StevenBlack/vocab/million-dollar-words.md

 ### melee
 One step short of a riot; a confused or tumultuous fight among several people.
 Useful in painting a powerful word picture.
-Pronounced MAY-LAY.

 ### mellifluous